For those of you who don’t know, Printful integrates with PrestaShop!

 4. Design and add your products

 Once your accounts are connected, you need to create some products to sell.
-To start, you need to create a design.
+The best way to do this is with the product push generator.
+Here’s how:

 Looking for design ideas?
 Check out our guide to creating a design!